Pin Input

 Mask

-prop to obscure the entered pin code.
+Pass the mask prop to the PinInput.Root component to obscure the entered pin

 const Demo = () => {